 Materials to Be Used in Compost

 Most of the contents that can be used to make compost can be obtained from the kitchen, the dining table, the house at large or even the garden itself.
-I like to go to the local pumpkin patch near me in the fall and stock up for the winter when vegetable waist is scarce.
+I like to go to the local pumpkin patch near me in the fall and stock up for the winter when the vegetable waste is scarce.
 A good mixture of both brown and green components can go into the compost bin.
-The following are some of the most commonly used materials in making compost:- brush trimmings, grass clippings, leaves, dry dog and/ or cat food, manure, old wine, old spices and herbs and non-animal food stuffs.
-Non animal food stuffs include vegetables, bread, tea leaves and peelings among many others.
+The following are some of the most commonly used materials in making compost:- brush trimmings, grass clippings, leaves, dry dog and/ or cat food, manure, old wine, old spices and herbs, and non-animal foodstuffs.
+Non-animal foodstuffs include vegetables, bread, tea leaves, and peelings among many others.

 What Not to Put in Compost

 Many amateur gardeners make the mistake of composting every organic matter that they can put their hands on.
 While this is key in reducing the amount of waste in the home, it can lead to the production of low-quality compost.
 Not everything that decays should be used in composting.
 The good news, however, is that the good stuff to put in your compost is a lot more than the bad stuff.
 What you should avoid putting in your compost includes:- poop from carnivorous animals (like dogs and cats); fish and meat scraps (their

 smell attracts rodents like rats); labels found on vegetables and fruits; ash from coal fire; sawdust obtained from treated wood; manufactured fertilizer; large branches and peelings from onions and citrus fruits.